sunecj/projects/README.md

   - blockchain
   - architecture and technology
   - Industry 4.0 (related to the I4.0 Lab)
+    - If you are interessted in a tour in the I4.0 please do let us know, then we will arrange something..
 - so if you have any interesting suggestion --- come forward and let's discuss